+This gene encodes one of two high affinity forms of a receptor for melatonin, the primary hormone secreted by the pineal gland.
 This receptor is a G-protein coupled, 7-transmembrane receptor that is responsible for melatonin effects on mammalian circadian rhythm and reproductive alterations affected by day length.
 The receptor is an integral membrane protein that is readily detectable and localized to two specific regions of the brain.
 The hypothalamic suprachiasmatic nucleus appears to be involved in circadian rhythm while the hypophysial pars tuberalis may be responsible for the reproductive effects of melatonin.
-Melatonin receptor 1A has been reported in brain, breast, eye, kidney, and vessel.
-An EST has been isolated from a skeletal muscle tissue library.

 Mel-1A-R; mel1a melatonin receptor; Mel1a receptor; Melatonin receptor type 1A

 Searching for an antibody we don't offer?
 We make custom antibodies for specific targets, species and applications.

 More than 18,000 custom antibodies created so far.Talk to a specialist now